oblivia-simplex/feral_machines/posts/2023-01-15--one_lip_to_earth_and_one_lip_to_heaven.md

 ---
-title: "'One Lip to Earth and One Lip to Heaven', a writing exercise"
+title: "'One Lip to Earth and One Lip to Heaven', a composition exercise"
 tags:
 - fiction
 - draft
 - obstruction
-- fragment
+- exercise
 date: 2023-01-15
 abstract: "Either a very short story or a fragment of a slightly longer one.
 I'm undecided.
 Elements: 'trepidation', 'Jerusalem', Six of Swords (Waite/Smith)."
 notes: